 Eloise may have hung a paper sign around her neck and relied on her Nanny to tuck her in, but at the Shangri-La, I could control the whole room from the panel near the bed.
 With a touch of the button, I’d draw the motorized drapes, turn out the room lights, and turn on my nightlight.

 But don’t worry, Shangri-La.
 Even if I were fortunate enough to settle in for a good long while, I wouldn’t really channel Eloise.

 Because I’d really hate to be a nuisance in the lobby.

-Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller, author of the books, Moon Handbooks: Ontario and Living Abroad in Canada.
+Hotel review by Vancouver-based travel, food, and feature writer Carolyn B. Heller.
 Hotel exterior, Bosk Restaurant, and swimming pool photos courtesy of the Shangri-la Hotel Toronto.
 Other photos © Carolyn B. Heller.
 The Shangri-la Toronto hosted my stay for review purposes.